 Designing campuses where disability is integral to institutional design

-I work with universities to examine how policies, practices, evaluation systems, and cultural and physical infrastructure shape who can participate—and to redesign them to remove barriers.
+I work with universities to examine how policies, practices, evaluation systems, and cultural and physical infrastructure shape who can participateāand to redesign them to remove barriers.

-On most campuses, disability is handled primarily as a legal and medical matter—managed through accommodations rather than examined as a feature of how the institution operates.
-Responsibility is concentrated in disability services and HR, while the policies, practices, and routines that structure everyday campus life remain largely unexamined.
+On most campuses, disability is handled primarily as a legal and medical matterāmanaged through accommodationsārather than examined as part of institutional design or as a dimension of campus life alongside other forms of diversity.
+Responsibility is concentrated in disability services and HR, while the policies, practices, and routines that structure everyday campus life are left largely unexamined.

 The same dynamics shape outcomes for disabled faculty.
-Their ability to remain and succeed is structured by how roles are defined, how performance is evaluated—including tenure and promotion—and how expectations around productivity, presence, and pace are established and enforced.
+Their ability to remain and succeed is structured by how roles are defined, how performance is evaluatedāincluding tenure and promotionāand how expectations around productivity, presence, and pace are established and enforced

 What I Do